AlaBouali/ubel/easm/README.md

-  multi-id coverage, vulnerability counts by severity and fix availability, charts for findings-by-data-source and components-by-type, exposed-secret counts by severity with crawl coverage (pages, inline blocks, external scripts), the full dead host list, and a busiest-hosts ranking by component count
+  multi-id coverage, vulnerability counts by severity and fix availability, charts for findings-by-data-source and components-by-type, exposed-secret counts by severity with crawl coverage (pages, inline blocks, external scripts), misconfiguration counts (distinct rules and total occurrences, hosts checked/affected, hosts checked for the WordPress-only checks) with charts by severity and by category plus a per-host occurrence ranking, the full dead host list, and a busiest-hosts ranking by component count
 - Scan Info tab: the full responsible-use notice, tool version, generated-at timestamp, `--allow-private`/endpoint configuration used for the run, host/runtime provenance (platform, arch, Node version), a